MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/improve-garbage-collection-performance.md

 ### Avoid reference-rich objects

 The garbage collector determines which objects are live by following references between objects, starting from roots in your app.
 For more info, see [What happens during a garbage collection](https://docs.microsoft.com/dotnet/standard/garbage-collection/fundamentals).
 If an object contains many references, then there is more work for the garbage collector to do.
-A common technique (especially with large objects) is to convert reference rich objects into objects with no references (e.g., instead of storing a reference, store an index).
+A common technique (especially with large objects) is to convert reference rich objects into objects with no references (for example, instead of storing a reference, store an index).
 Of course this technique works only when it is logically possible to do so.

 Replacing object references with indexes can be a disruptive and complicated change to your app and is most effective for large objects with a large number of references.
 Do this only if you are noticing large garbage collection times in your app related to reference-heavy objects.